k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 * You can also type `Ctrl+P` to search and open files by their name.

 - To search for files contents use the Search View, accessible from the Activity Bar .
 You can open to the Search View also by using the  `Ctrl+Shift+F` shortcut.
+To learn more about using the Search tool within the Web Studio see [here](22_web_search.md).